-Think Graphite is just for pencils?
+Think graphite is just for pencils?
 Think again!
 The applications of graphite are manifold.
-Graphite is needed for electronic and electrical applications, metallurgy, lubricants, foundry facings, brake linings, carbon brushes in electric motors, polishes, the production of glass and more.
-Its high thermal and electrical conductivity make it a key part of steelmaking, where it is used as electrodes in electric arc furnaces.
+Graphite is needed for electronic and electrical applications, metallurgy, lubricants, foundry facings, brake linings, carbon brushes in electric motors, polishes, the production of glass, and more.
+Its high thermal and electrical conductivity make it a key part of steelmaking, where graphite is used as electrodes in electric arc furnaces.

 For many of these uses, no suitable substitutes are available.
-Further, graphite is designated as a critical mineral by the U.S. Department of the Interior due to its importance to the economy and national security - and it is found in abundance right here in Alaska!
-Graphite Creek, near Nome, is not only America’s largest source of natural graphite, it is also one of the largest known graphite deposits outside of China.
+Further, graphite is designated as a critical mineral by the U.S. Department of the Interior due to its importance to the economy and national security.

-Minerals are vital for economic growth, improving quality of life, providing for national defense, and the overall functioning of modern society.
+The uses of graphite and other minerals are vital for economic growth, improving the quality of life, providing for national defense, and the overall functioning of modern society.
 (U.S. Geological Survey)

-The world demand for graphite is predicted to increase as the mineral is needed for large scale fuel cells, batteries, and lightweight high-strength composites.
+The world demand for graphite is predicted to increase as the mineral is needed for large-scale fuel cells, batteries, and lightweight high-strength composites.
+That rising demand is fueling more interest in mining for graphite in Alaska, especially as industries look for stable domestic sources.

 How does Alaska factor into the equation?
 Graphite Creek could supply the entire nation's graphite needs and offer a significant pipeline feeding the lithium-ion battery supply chain.
-What is the potential impact?
+What is the potential impact of mining for graphite?

-If you pencil out the numbers, graphite could hold the key to the energy transition with Alaska well-positioned to responsibly lead the way.
+If you pencil out the numbers, the use of graphite could hold the key to the energy transition, with Alaska well-positioned to responsibly lead the way.
+With growing attention on Alaska graphite mines, the state has an opportunity to meet global needs while creating long-term economic benefits.
+For jobs, infrastructure, and a stable supply chain, mining is good for Alaska.

 Resources: